irrwahn/irrvuan/README.md

 # Irrvuan

-Irrvuan is a set of crude and simple bash scripts to build Devuan virtual disk images suitable for plugging into qemu or VirtualBox.
+Irrvuan is a set of crude and simple bash scripts to build Devuan disk images suitable for plugging into a virtual machine provider like qemu or VirtualBox.

 ## Description